foliovision/filled-in/readme.txt

 Full documentation can be found on the [Filled In](http://urbangiraffe.com/plugins/filled-in/) page.

 == Changelog ==
+= 1.8.14 =
+* Added option to form settings about predecessor/successor form

 = 1.8.13 =
 * Removed assert which caused PHP warnings